 There is also a big gray area between jurors ignoring the court’s instructions and misconduct leading to overturned convictions.
 Many cases have come down where jurors disregarded the court’s instructions and posted on social media about the trial, but the court did not find the misconduct severe enough to declare a mistrial.
 In Smead v.
 CL Financial Corp., No. 06CC11633, 2010 WL 6562541 (Cal.
 Super.
 Ct.
 Sept.
 15, 2010), the court found that social media posts about the length of the trial were not prejudicial.
 Similarly, in United States v.
 Ganias, 2011 WL 4738684, at *3 (D. Conn.
 Oct.
 5, 2011) juror postings such as “Guinness for lunch break.
 Jury duty ok today” did not taint the trial.

-Today we find ourselves immersed in the media circus of the George Zimmerman trial as jury selection continues.
-As with other “trials of the century,” the country will be riveted as we watch the judicial process at work.
-The prosecutors and defense lawyers have vetted the potential jurors and under the ethical rules, they likely checked each and every one’s social media accounts.
-As the trial progresses, they will hover over social media to monitor jurors’ compliance with court instructions.
-So long as the lawyers refrain from communicating with the jurors, all of that monitoring will be ethical.
+Today we find ourselves immersed in periodic social media circuses during which the country will be riveted to the judicial process at work.
+The prosecutors and defense lawyers vet potential jurors, and they probably check the social media accounts of each and every one.
+As the trial progresses, they will also monitor jurors’ compliance with court instructions by keeping a close eye on those accounts.
+But as long as the lawyers refrain from communicating with the jurors, all of that monitoring will be ethical.